Pedro H. Albuquerque

 Introduction

-Dr. Pedro H. Albuquerque is a researcher at the Aix-Marseille School of Economics (AMSE) since 2010.
-He holds a Ph.D. in Economics from the University of Wisconsin – Madison and a B.S. in Electrical Engineering from the University of Brasília.
-His fields of interest are: technological disruption, cybernetics, occupational science, sustainability, and international finance.
+Dr. Pedro H. Albuquerque (Senior Member, IEEE) is a Research Fellow at the Aix-Marseille School of Economics (AMSE) and Associate Editor of the IEEE-TTS.
+He holds a Ph.D. in Economics from the University of Wisconsin–Madison and a B.E.E. from the University of Brasília.
+He published in the fields of occupational science, engineering, economics, finance and social studies.
+His topics of interest are: technological disruptions, cybernetics, occupational science, sustainability, and finance.

 Additional affiliations